 \section{Conclusion}

-This paper introduced IT5, the first family of large-scale encoder-decoder models pre-trained on the Italian language.
-We presented a detailed overview of the pre-training procedure, including the previous data cleaning steps, and performed a thorough evaluation of the IT5 models and their multilingual mT5 counterparts on a broad set of conditional language generation tasks for the Italian language.
+This paper introduced IT5, the first family of large-scale encoder-decoder models pre-trained in Italian.
+We presented a detailed overview of the overall training and evaluation procedure, including comparisons with multilingual counterparts on a broad set of Italian language generation tasks.
 We obtained new state-of-the-art results across most evaluated tasks and concluded by discussing the shortcomings of large-scale monolingual language modeling when dealing with automatically translated data and limited computational resources.

-In light of our results, we find the study of time and computation trade-offs between the pre-training of monolingual models and a language-specific continued pre-training of multilingual models promising to close the language gap in the performances of NLP models.
+In light of our results, we deem a further investigation of time and quality trade-offs between pre-trained monolingual models and a language-specific continued pre-training of multilingual models as a future step to further narrow the gap in modeling performances for less-resourced languages.